North Carolina Superintendent of Public Instruction: History of the office

 In 1837, the North Carolina General Assembly passed a common school law to combine state and local funds to create a public school system.
 In 1850, North Carolina Governor Charles Manly appealed to the legislature for the creation of an office with centralized authority over public schools.
 In 1852, the assembly created the Department of Public Instruction to be led by the superintendent of common schools chosen by legislative appointment.
 Calvin H. Wiley served in the office from January 1, 1853, until April 25, 1865, when the state declared its offices vacant due to the surrender of the Confederate States of America in the American Civil War.
 Later that year the General Assembly declined to appropriate state funds for public schools and abolished the position of superintendent, effectively terminating the public school system.
+(Note: William Woods Holden, who served as interim governor in 1865 following the war, refused to attempt to reappoint Wiley owing to his inability to pass the test oath required to return to public office by the federal government.
+Governor Jonathan Worth's administration, which arose in 1866, made no efforts towards rebuilding a statewide school system and the office of superintendent due to financial difficulties.)
 In 1868 the state ratified a new constitution that provided for a system of public schools to be led by a superintendent of public instruction and a State Board of Education, of which the superintendent was an ex officio member and served as the body's secretary.
 Under this framework, the superintendent was tasked with managing the school system and implementing relevant laws, creating an annual report on education in the state, and studying effective educational techniques in other jurisdictions.
 The constitution also made the superintendent an ex officio member of the Council of State.
+During the Reconstruction era, a post of assistant superintendent was also retained.
+Usually filled by a black appointee, it was responsible for black public schools in the state's racially segregated educational system.